meilisearch/documentation/guides/main_concepts/search.md

 When all documents matching the request have been collected, MeiliSearch sorts them using a **bucket sort** and a list of **built-in [ranking rules](/guides/main_concepts/relevancy.md#ranking-rules)**.

-A bucket sort can be described as an ordered set of sorting rules.
-All the documents are sorted within the first rule, then documents that can not be distinguished will be sorted using the second rule, and so on.
+A **bucket sort** can be described as an ordered set of sorting rules.
+All documents are sorted within the first rule, then documents that can not be distinguished will be sorted using the second rule, and so on.
 Thus, every document is not sorted for every rule, which induces a reduced compute time.

 [Learn more about the bucket sort](/guides/advanced_guides/bucket_sort.md)